-So here we are back at the starting gate where we get taken in by this illusion that we must never be inadequate, leading us to reject self-responsibility while continuing to wish to be free and believing we must never err.
+So here we are back at the starting gate.
+The illusion that we must never be inadequate grabs us, leading us to reject self-responsibility while continuing to wish to be free and believing we must never err.
 Out of our fear of making mistakes and our guilt for being inadequate, we make ourselves miserable.
 And all of this—truly all of this—is based on illusion.

 We don’t need to completely dissolve this abyss to feel liberated to a great degree.
 It’s enough to see and observe its existence and effect on us, and to make some attempts to connect outer happenings with inner errors.
 Realizing that the world is not arbitrary will free up so much energy that has been running on the useless hamster wheel of fear.
 As such, we’ll find more creativity streaming forth from our real selves than we ever thought possible.

 Perhaps we’re wondering, ‘Why haven’t I heard of this before?
 Why has this spiritual teaching been so obscure?’
 Well, there’s a very good reason for this.
 Humanity has needed to reach a certain level of development, particularly in learning to understand and work with duality, before this knowledge could be used in the right way.
 For if we misunderstand it, we could certainly misuse it.
 And that could be quite harmful indeed.

 If our Lower Self is out masquerading around in our life, we could say to ourselves, “You know, I can be as selfish as I want and who’s to be harmed?
 My wrong actions only affect me.”
 Of course, that is not what has been meant here, but which, in itself, seems like a complete contradiction to what has just been said.